nykytenko/onyx-log/README.md

 ## Key features:
- - Create loggers in "logger pool" with configuration data packed to ConfBundle (onyx-config lib).
+ - Create loggers in "logger pool" with configuration data packed to Bundle (onyx-config lib).
  - Get logger by his name.
  - Write message to logger.
  - Any work with loggers in multi-threaded environment is safety.